davidamichelson/DIV6700/schedule.md

 *Assignments*

-- Map tutorial due on Brightspace by midnight on 10/1.
+- Map tutorial due on Brightspace by 10 AM on 10/2.
 You may take this as many times as you need, but you must pass with 100%.
 You may consult notes, the study guide, and other materials as you complete it.

 ### Wednesday, October 4: Lecture on Divisions of Church and Empire